afair/girders.org/source/_posts/2012-09-29-scaling-postgresql-with-pgpool-and-pgbouncer.markdown

     app_db = host=pg1 port=nnnn dbname=app user=uuuu ...
     other_db = host=pg2 port=nnnn dbname=whatever user=uuuu ...

-When you make a connection to "app_db" it will proxy and forward the request to the real location of the database.
+When a client connects to "app_db" it will proxy and forward the request to the real location of the database.
 After the client closes the connection, it will keep it open for reuse from another client, or until it times out.
 Pgbouncer can also maintain an actual pool of